A blog post

 Why the Worried Look?

-An NSF poll tied lack of sleep to worry, not just overscheduling.
+An NSF poll tied lack of sleep to worry, not just over scheduling.
 Most adolescents were likely to say they worried about things too much (58%) and/or felt stressed out/anxious (56%).
 Many of the adolescents surveyed also reported feeling hopeless about the future, or feeling unhappy, sad or depressed.

 Chap Clark describes three ares of stress that take their toll on most students: “the pressure to succeed, the pressure to maintain stability at home while remaining loyal and connected to the peer group and the general pressure associated with relationships.”
 Of these, the pressure to succeed appears to be the most relentless..

 “The pressure to succeed, whether in the classroom, on the athletic field, or in an endeavor that creates a sense of worth and accomplishment, represents an delusive, never quite good enough sense that students wear like a cloud.
 When students do something well, they believe it is only a step in the direction of adequate performance.
-I encountered few students who allowed themselves to do their best in a given arean and then let the chips fall where they may.”
+I encountered few students who allowed themselves to do their best in a given arena and then let the chips fall where they may.”

 An Uncertain Future

 The performance stress high school students experience seems to accelerate in college.
-Last month, we completed a series of in-depth interviews among college age students to learn more about how they think about the relationship of post-secondary education to their ultimate career goals.
+We completed a series of in-depth interviews among college age students to learn more about how they think about the relationship of post-secondary education to their ultimate career goals.
 What we heard surprised us.
 They are sure that the relationship between a traditional college education and a ‘better life’ is no longer as strong as it was in the past.
 This makes the high cost of college, both in time and money, feel like an uncertain investment and is a great source of anxiety, both for them and their parents.
 Many parents are even pulling back their support, leading to further stress.

 Stress Takes A Toll